 Experience Portland’s gardens in a deeper way on a bike tour that will delve into garden design as it’s meant to access your higher self and touch all your senses — including your sense of spiritual connectedness.
 Our about five-hour tour includes admission to the Lan Su Chinese Garden and the Japanese Garden, guided meditations, and visits our guide’s favorite downtown meditative gardens and places.
 About eight miles of biking and one considerable uphill climb.
 Light rail option to avoid climb available.

-Meet in inner NW Portland.
+Meet in inner SE Portland.
 Bikes, helmets and garden admission provided.

 Portland: More than Downtown Bike Tour — $55*